SocketMeister

 Key Features

-- Automatic reconnection & failover:
+- Automatic reconnection and failover:

 SocketClient